 Is Grok Search Remote Safe?

-Exercise caution with Grok Search Remote.
 Grok Search Remote is a software tool with a Nerq Trust Score of 38.9/100 (E).
-Below the recommended threshold of 70.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-04-25.
+Last updated: n/a.
 Machine-readable data (JSON).

 Is Grok Search Remote safe?